SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-metrics.md

 In case you want to scrape metrics from an application which does not expose a Prometheus endpoint, you can use telegraf operator.
 It will scrape metrics according to configuration and expose them on port `9273` so Prometheus will be able to scrape them.

-For example to expose metrics from nginx Pod, you can use the following annotations:
+For example, to expose metrics from nginx Pod, you can use the following annotations:

 ```yaml
 annotations: